efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 ## Findings

 Our experimental results demonstrate that <u>knowledge about the narrative structure can boost the performance of both unsupervised and supervised methods</u>.
-Interestingly, <u>structure knowledge appears to be more important than character-related information</u> (e.g., who is participating in the scene, what is the ratio of the main protagonists in the scene) that is traditionally analyzed for narratives.
+Interestingly, <u>structure knowledge appears to be more important than character-related information</u> (e.g., who is participating in the scene, what is the ratio of the main protagonists in the scene) that is traditionally used in the context of narratives.
 Human annotators also agree with our automatic evaluation and find our summaries more complete and informative.

 However, we also investigate what is captured as ''narrative structure'' in the latent space by analyzing the TP-specific attention distributions.
 These distributions are close to few-hot vectors and hence we can observe the scenes identified as TP events.
 Here is an illustration of identified TP events for 4 episodes of the dataset: